SICTCCS/ExtAniAnat/README.md

 - Open the remix file under the "My Stuff" section in your account.
 - Now that you are inside the file, look to the left side of the screen where it says "sprites"
 - There are going to be many sprites, but the main sprite you are going to be messing with is called "Question"
-- The "Question" sprite contains about 90% of the code for the game, you will not need to mess with the code for the other sprites.
+- The "Question" sprite contains about 90% of the code for the game, you will not need to mess with the code for the other sprites. <br>
 ![If you are on this screen, you are caught up](ImagesforMarkdown/mainpage.png)
+- If you are on this page, you are caught up